Advice intended for parents/carers taking their child home after seeing a hospital based healthcare professional

 This is a serious infection, which can cause lasting problems and needs immediate care.

-If you are concerned that your child's condition is getting worse, you should contact your discharging ward.
+If you are concerned that your child's condition is getting worse, (see table above) you should contact your discharging ward.

 Call 999 for an ambulance if you have serious concerns for your child.